akhantz250/To-do-list/README.md

 - Single responsiblility, loosely-coupled objects and open-closed principles.
 - Factory functions and module pattern.

-Obviously I still need more practice to write more organized code.
+Still, I need more practice to write more organized code.

 ### Screenshot